 It takes dedication to be a successful hunter or fisher of high-quality meat and a gatherer of high-quality foods.
 These daily decisions impact every aspect of our lives.
 As quick adapters, successful hunters and talented gatherers, we can strive to be the fittest we can be, not only for ourselves, but for our family and friends.

-Maryland is the perfect place to start a Hunter Gatherer lifestyle.
+Maryland is the perfect place to maintain a Hunter Gatherer lifestyle.
 Even if you live in a city, there are parks, wildlife management areas and rural lands and waterways just minutes away.
 Stay fit and stay well by making some time for the outdoors.